CloudLabsAI-Azure/Deep-Learning-with-JupyterHub/Gettingstarted.md

 ## **Let's Get Started with Jupyterhub**

-1. Open a New tab in the browser and copy the DNS endpoint available in the Environment Details tab and paste it in the URL location, which will redirect to the Jupyterhub server running inside the ACI.
+1. Open a New tab in the browser and copy the DNSforACI endpoint available in the Environment Details tab and paste it in the URL location, which will redirect to the Jupyterhub server running inside the Azure Container Instance.

    ![Explore Lab Resources](./Images/3.png)